John Hardy (New York politician): Congress

 He was elected as a Democrat to the 47th United States Congress to fill the vacancy caused by the death of Fernando Wood; reelected to the 48th United States Congress and served from December 5, 1881, until March 3, 1885; unsuccessful candidate for reelection in 1884.

 Later career and death

-He resumed the practice of law in New York City and died there December 9, 1913; interment in Green-Wood Cemetery, Brooklyn, N.Y.
+He resumed the practice of law in New York City and died there December 9, 1913; he was buried in Green-Wood Cemetery, Brooklyn, N.Y.